 If you meet these requirements, then complete the following steps to set up PayPal as a custom payment gateway for your school:

 - Go to PayPal Developer.
-Keep in mind that this is different from the normal PayPal site, so please ensure that you are on the right page before starting.
+Keep in mind that this is different from the normal PayPal site, so ensure that you are on the right page before starting.

 - Sign in to your PayPal business account.